Bimaagimose Snowshoe Experience

 Program Duration: Around 3 Hours

-“The snow provides a blank canvas for storytelling rich with mystery and clues of a hidden world”
+“The stars provide a map for storytelling rich with mystery and clues of a hidden world”

 Whether you’re a first-timer on snowshoes or experienced in the outdoors, when you come outdoors with one of our Indigenous guides, you’ll gain a new understanding of your relationship to the land which we hope stays with you long after leaving Painted Warriors.